Ichamati River

-Ichamati River (ইছামতী নদী) (also spelt Ichhamati), is a trans-boundary river which flows through India and Bangladesh and also forms the boundary between the two countries.
-The river is facing the problem of siltation leading to thin flow of water in the dry season and floods in the rainy season.
-Experts are handling the situation and remedial matters are being discussed between the governments of India and Bangladesh.
+Ichamati River (ইছামতী নদী) (also spelt Ichhamati), is a trans-boundary river which flows through India and Bangladesh and also forms part of the boundary between the two countries.
+The river is facing siltation leading to thin flow of water in the dry season and floods in the rainy season.
+Experts are considering remedial measures and the situation is being discussed between the governments of India and Bangladesh.

 Ichamati flow

 Ichamati River is now in three parts: (1) The longer part flows from the Mathabhanga River, a distributary of the Padma, and after flowing for 208 km joins the Kalindi River near Hasnabad in North 24 Parganas and Debhata in Satkhira District.
 (2) Once the main river west of Dhaka and (3) Ichamati of Dinajpur.
 Rennel's map of 1764–66, shows the last two rivers as one.
 The second river marked above originates south of Jafarganj opposite to the mouth of the Hoorsagar near Nathpur factory and runs towards Joginighat in Munshiganj.